 How can I convert a partnership to an LLP?

 There is no specific conversion process.
-Instead an LLP needs to be incorporated, the existing business transferred across and the old partnership dissolved.
+Instead, an LLP needs to be incorporated, the existing business transferred across, and the old partnership dissolved.
 The main steps are as follows:

 1. Check existing agreements

-It is important to first review the Partnership Agreement.
+Before converting a partnership to an LLP, it is important to first review the Partnership Agreement.
 Normally a unanimous vote will be required to take the step to convert to an LLP.
 Communicating the reasons for conversion and highlighting the benefits will be key to obtaining approval from all of the partners.

 As well as the Partnership Agreement, it will be necessary to check contractual arrangements with suppliers, customers and any employees.
 Most contracts can be moved across, but they may need to be updated to reflect the change.

 2. Register the LLP

 LLPs must be registered with Companies House, in the same way as limited companies.
 However, registration of a Limited Liability Partnership cannot currently be done online directly with Companies House.